 Treat your garden fence as you would a feature wall in the home to add interest to a vertical space.
 This could mean painting a section of it in a bold colour, or using a patterned panel to create a focal point.

-5. Paint a picket fence to create a rustic feel
+8. Paint a picket fence for rustic color

 If you are looking for full-height garden fence ideas, woven panels can provide strength and will protect plants from harsh winds, while letting sunlight through.
 Note that they are very appealing to climbing plants that may use the weave to anchor their tendrils.
 This fence design can be used to create a lovely living wall, but will damage the panels over time.